mtrevisan/Boxon/README.md

  - `type`: the Class of the Object of the single element of the array (defaults to `Object`).
  - `selectFrom`: the selection from which to choose the instance type.
  - `validator`: the Class of a validator (applied BEFORE the converter).
  - `converter`: the converter used to convert the read value into the value that is assigned to the annotated variable.
+ - `selectConverterFrom`: the selection from which to choose the converter to apply.

 #### description
 Reads a single Object.